sveltejs/kit/documentation/migrating/01-migrating.md

 title: Migrating
 ---

 SvelteKit is largely backwards-compatible with Sapper.
-However, there are a number of differences.YOu may find it helpful to view the [examples](https://github.com/sveltejs/kit/tree/master/examples) while migrating.
+However, there are a number of differences.You may find it helpful to view the [examples](https://github.com/sveltejs/kit/tree/master/examples) while migrating.

 - Remove `rollup.config.js` or `webpack.config.js` and replace with [`vite.config.js`](https://github.com/sveltejs/kit/blob/master/packages/create-svelte/template/vite.config.js)
 - Add a [`svelte.config.cjs` ](https://github.com/sveltejs/kit/blob/master/packages/create-svelte/template/svelte.config.cjs) with the adapter of your choice